Romario Williams: International career

 Williams has represented the U-17 level of the Jamaica national U-17 team, playing in three games at the 2011 U17 FIFA World Cup.
 He had previously started four of five games at the CONCACAF qualifiers.
-Romario also played the Jamaica U-23 national team in March 2015.
+He also played for the Jamaica U-23 national team in March 2015.

 Williams made his Jamaica senior national team debut in a 1–0 Caribbean Cup qualify win over Suriname on 13 November 2016.
+He was called up for Jamaica's 2024-25 CONCACAF Nations League A and scored the second goal in a 2–0 away win against Nicaragua on 10 October 2024.